 Inventors: Stephan H. Bossmann; Deryl L. Troyer; Matthew T. Basel

-Proteases are markers for the ability of many cancers to grow and to form metastases.
-Several proteases are over-expressed by numerous cancer cell lines.
-Elevated expression levels of proteases and several other components of the plasminogen activation system are found to be correlated with tumor malignancy.
-Proteases used for cancer prognosis are serine proteases, aspartate proteases, cathepsins A-F, and matrix metallo-proteinases (MMPs) (zinc-dependent endopeptidases).
+Serine, cysteine, and aspartic proteases are markers for the ability of many cancers to grow and to form metastases.
+Several serine, cysteine and aspartic proteases are over-expressed by numerous cancer cell lines.
+Elevated expression levels of urokinase and several other components of the plasminogen activation system are found to be correlated with tumor malignancy.

-This invention is comprised of a protease cleavage sequence(s), which is used as a linker between two fluorophores (quantum dots and/or organic or inorganic dyes).
-Depending on the nanoparticles used, optical (fluorescence), magnetic (MRI), and x-ray imaging of the tumor location and extension, together with quantitative determination of the protease activity, can be performed.
-This assay method is useful for the quantitative determination of any enzyme that can cleave a specific linker between two fluorophores.
+This diagnostic assay is comprised of protease-sensitive cleavage sequences for up to 30 proteases, which are used as linkers between two fluorophores (nanoparticles and/or organic or inorganic dyes).
+Depending on the nanoparticles and dyes used, optical (fluorescence), magnetic (MRI), and x-ray imaging of the tumor location and extension, together with quantitative determination of the proteases’ activities, can be performed.
+This assay method is useful for the quantitative determination of any enzyme in blood and tissue that can cleave a specific linker between two fluorophores.

 Advantages of this IP over previous methods: